tcosmo/turingc/README.md

-# SokobanC
+# TuringC

-SokobanC is a great Sokoban written in C!
+TuringC is a Turing machine simulator written in C.

 ## Dependencies